giampaolo/psutil/docs/api.rst

   :meth:`threads` method).
   When calling methods of this class, always be prepared to catch :exc:`NoSuchProcess` and :exc:`AccessDenied` exceptions.
-  :func:`hash` builtin can be used against instances of this class in order to identify a process univocally over time (the hash is determined by mixing process PID + creation time).
+  :func:`hash` builtin can be used against instances of this class to identify a process univocally over time (the hash is determined by mixing process PID
+  + creation time).
 As such it can also be used with :class:`set`.

   .. note::

-    in order to efficiently fetch more than one information about the process at the same time, make sure to use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.
+    to efficiently fetch multiple attributes about the process at the same time, use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.

   .. note::